pluralsight/guides/published/front-end-javascript/ui-state-management-with-redux-in-angular-2/article.md

 ```

-The currently selected page is taken from the state and passed through `paginate`. `paginate` is an utility function that converts the current page to `offset` and `limit` parameters as the [GiantBomb API documentation requires for paginating results](http://www.giantbomb.com/api/documentation#toc-0-15).
+The currently selected page is taken from the state and passed through `paginate`. `paginate` is a utility function that converts the current page to `offset` and `limit` parameters in accordance with the [GiantBomb API requirements for paginating results](http://www.giantbomb.com/api/documentation#toc-0-15).

 Next, let's implement the middleware that will be used to call the service and dispatch
 `SUCCESS` or `FAILURE` actions.